 Using your kitchen sponge for too long

 Sponges are notorious germ magnets.
 It’s easy to lose track of how long you’ve been reusing the same sponge, but you could be making yourself sick with the very thing that should help protect you.
-A dirty sponge can spread salmonella, E. coli, and Staphylococcus, among other nasty substances.
+A dirty sponge can spread salmonella, E. coli and Staphylococcus, among other nasty substances.
 In fact, the average dirty sponge may be even more toxic than your toilet.
 To avoid food- and sponge-borne diseases, replace them frequently.
-Now, find out the “healthy” hygiene habits that are actually really bad for you.

 - Queen Elizabeth’s 10 Daily Habits That Helped Her Live 96 Years

 - Vanessa Lachey Gets Candid about Her Longtime Health Struggle…and the #1 Key to Her Marriage

 - Here’s How Much Liquid Your Bladder Can Actually Hold, a Urologist Reveals